ViciousSquid/ShowTime/README.md

 A useful tool for audio engineers/stage managers.
 Time management for live performance slots.

+(or if you just need to monitor a timer over a LAN)

 ![image](https://github.com/ViciousSquid/ShowTime/assets/161540961/c0909c88-3526-4666-abe6-42440ffcb449)

 No longer will you be asked the question "How much time do we have left?" or "Can we do an encore?" :-p